ocasti-1928405/ocasti-1928405.github.io/wiki.md.txt

 Digital audio is an audio format which is encoded in binary(1s and 0s).
 The quality of a digital file is primarily determined by two factors: sample rate and bit depth.
 Sample Rate: The number of times per second the audio wave is measured.
 Bit Depth: This determines the amount of information stored in each sample bit depth is the data “recorded” within the seconds, for example, a CD captures 16 bits per sample

+#### Streaming Services:
-Streaming services offer a variety of quality with the best in mind being, Tidal, Qobuz, and Apple, which within the world of audiophiles is often debated as the human ear cannot interpret differences above a certain rate.
+Streaming services offer  a variety of quality with the "best" in mind being, Tidal, Qobuz, and Apple, which within the world of audiophiles is often debated as the human ear cannot interpret differences above a certain rate.
+In no particular order here is a list of streaming services, all which offer premium audio codecs.
+- Apple Music
+- Spotify
+- Youtube Music
+- Tidal
+- Qobuz

 ## DAC & Amp